 The town of Jávea is a sport-loving municipality.
-Throughout the years it has produced many sporting heroes of which the town is always proud including tennis player David Ferrer, La Liga footballer Xavi Torres, goalkeeper Adrián Ortolá, basketball player Román Bas, women’s footballer Sandra Castelló – the list is almost endless and is added to each year.
+Throughout the years it has produced many sporting heroes of which the town is always proud including tennis player David Ferrer, footballer Xavi Torres, goalkeepers Adrián Ortolá and Antonio Sivera, basketball player Román Bas, women’s footballer Sandra Castelló, Olympic sailor Rafa Andarias – the list is almost endless and is added to each year.

 The success of local sportsmen and women not only on a regional and national level but also on the international stage is testament to the strong sporting heritage of Jávea which now includes the prestigious annual TriXàbia triathlon test.
 Xàbia offers just about every kind of sport for every taste – it’s so much more than sand, sea and sangria.

-CD Jávea is the local football club, semi-professional and playing in the Valencian Regional Preferente, step 5 in the Spanish football pyramid.
+CD Jávea is the local football club, semi-professional and, from the 2023/24 season, they will be playing in the FFCV Lliga Comunitat, step 5 in the Spanish football pyramid.
 The club has been representing the community for 80 years and boasts a well-respected football academy which has produced several players who have gone on to greater things, such as goalkeepers Ádrian Ortolá and Antonio Sivera.

 CYCLING IN XÀBIA